gudnuf/bolt12-prism/README.md

 }
 ```

 ## Bindings

+Ok, you have a bunch of prism_ids.
+Next step is to assign a BOLT12 offer to a Prism.
+Note that ONLY ONE PRISM can be assigned per BOLT12 offer.

 By creating bindings, you can have a prism payout execute whenever a payment is received by your node.
-With the prism plugin, you can bind a prism to a BOLT12 offer or a BOLT11 invoice.
-Note that for BOLT11 invoices and single-use BOLT12 offers, bindings are REMOVED after the prism executes.
+With the prism plugin, you can bind a prism to a BOLT12 offer.
+(BOLT11 support planned)

 ### Create a binding

+`lightning-cli.sh --id=1 prism-bindingadd -k offer_id=ca9f3342671c27d80b97d0ff44da0f43a7fc0481fa7a103bbd4b1b3a0ad06bd4 prism_id=prism3`

 Binds a prism to either a bolt11 invoice or a bolt12 offer such that the prism will be executed upon incoming payment.

-`lightning-cli.sh --id=1 prism-bindingadd -k prism_id=prism3 offer_id=ca9f3342671c27d80b97d0ff44da0f43a7fc0481fa7a103bbd4b1b3a0ad06bd4`

 ```json
 ./